OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		1. PR - having observed the development over the last year, I would like to recommend that we adopt the Kanban method to improve our development practices.
 Kanban is easy to understand and is effective where the availability of developer capacity and skills is variable.
 Kanban is a 'pull' method, where work is added to a hopper or inbox, and then pulled for development when there is capacity and skill to do a particular work package.
 Work packages cycle through a number of states eg: ready, develop, test, deploy, and the state of all work is visible to everyone, allowing for prioritisation and coordination.
 A key feature of Kanban is that the amount of work-in-progress in each state is deliberately limited.
 This ensures that we don't try to progress too many changes at once, which in turn helps to manage workload, complexity and quality and so ensure a smooth delivery of finished features.
 The Kanban cycles result in releases that occur at fixed dates and so contain whatever features are ready by that time.
 The fixed release dates make it easier to plan local testing and deployment and actually get new features into production through continuous improvement cycles.
 Kanban would also work well with GitHub and with the open source community.
 		2. WQ - Ok, sounds like it would be worth a look.
 		3. PR - I'll make a proposal around the work packages for the v4 release and if everyone is happy with that we'll try it out.
-		4. A-OWIS-TC-2016-24: PR - Propose a Kanban workflow for v4 development work.
-OWIS-A
+		4. ACT-OWIS-TC-2016-24: PR - Propose a Kanban workflow for v4 development work.
+OWIS-ACT
 		5. WQ - so when do we think the v4 release will be?
 		6. PR - we're still working to resolve the harvester problem in GeoNetwork 3 and currently estimate June 2016 for a development release of 4.x.
 		7. JT - so shall we say 6 months or 9 months to the next Operational release?